-Altruism, Warm Glow, and Generosity: A National Experiment
+Altruism, Warm Glow, and Generosity: A National Experiment (with Mark Ottoni-Wilhelm)

 To what extent does altruism influence donations to charity?
 How does empathy induction and a moral appeal to the principle of care affect altruism and generosity?
 In this research, joint work with Mark Ottoni-Wilhelm (IUPUI), we try to answer this question.
 The project received funding from the Science of Philanthropy Initiative.